mathie/mathie.github.io/_posts/2013/2013-01-19-pulling-an-espresso.markdown

     MjAxMy0wMS0yMyAxMDo1NTowMCArMDAwMA==
   content: ! '<p>Plus it''s so much fun watching the coffee ooze out of a bottomless
     portafilter!
-Seeing the build up of oils on the underside also makes me think that it must make a difference to the quality of the shot &ndash; the less stuff the coffee touches on its way out, the better, right?<&#47;p>
+Seeing the build up of oils on the underside also makes me think that it must make a difference to the quality of the shot – the less stuff the coffee touches on its way out, the better, right?</p>

     <p>The problem for me is that I now know just how much the Porlex hand grinder
-    is the weak link in my espresso chain...<&#47;p>
+    is the weak link in my espresso chain...</p>

 '
 ---